adriansmuresan/phase-0-tracks/web_dev/request_cycle/http_requests.md

       * 504 Gateway Timeout

   ### What is the difference between a GET request and a POST request?
 When might each be used?
+   ** The _GET_ method **
+    * Requests data from a specified source
+    * GET requests can be cached
+    * GET requests remain in the browser history
+    * GET requests can be bookmarked
+    * GET requests have length restrictions
+    * GET requests should never be used when dealing with sensitive data
+    * GET requests should be used only to retrieve data

+  ** The _POST_ method **
+   * Submits data to be processed to a specified source
+   * POST requests are never cached
+   * POST requests do not remain in the browser history
+   * POST requests cannot be bookmarked
+   * POST requests have no restriction on data length

+   ### Uses for _GET_ and _POST_

+   GET can be used to retrieve a web page and POST can be used to trigger email from a database.